tomwillis608/thicker-stl/docs/adrs/010-hemispherical-cylindrical-transformation.md

 ## Context

-The `HemisphereToppedCylinderTransformation` requires height and radius parameters to perform its calculations.
+The `HemisphericalCylinderTransformation` requires height and radius parameters to perform its calculations.
 These parameters could logically be part of either:

 - **Domain Layer:** As properties of the `Mesh` object, directly computed from its vertices.